 Watch the original ECW intro when it turned into Extreme Championship Wrestling:

 The above was a formula that made ECW a must-watch product for a specific demographic and a viable alternative to the cartoon-oriented product showcased by the Big Two.

 "We did a lot of stuff, and we always incorporated sex into everything, because sex sells," according to "Queen of Extreme" Francine, never denying ECW’s strategy.

 The matches, er… catfights most of the ECW women were involved in were of a much more aggressive nature than your usual women’s wrestling match people were accustomed to.
 It wasn’t out of place to also see them get physical with the male competitors.
 There really was little actual wrestling involved.
 The ECW women just fought and went at it tooth and nail.

 1. "Queen of Extreme" Francine

 Growing up middle-class in the Italian section of Western Philadelphia, specifically Overbrook, and not as a wrestling fan, Francine never aspired or dreamed of being in professional wrestling.

 In 1993 while Francine was living a pretty normal life but working in a job she hated selling life insurance in Philadelphia, she happened upon a commercial on television while eating dinner.
-It featured former ECW ring announcer Bob Artese joined by his wife Lex, a ring attendant/backstage worker.
+It featured former ECW ring announcer Bob Artese joined by his wife Lex, who also doubled as a ring attendant and backstage worker.
 The advert encouraged people to call if they wanted to train as a wrestler, manager, valet, or referee.